miztiik/api-performance-with-caching/README.md

 ## 🎯Solutions

+Ideally, an API request is RESTful, i.e. it makes use of HTTP semantics.
+Read requests are made using the GET method, authentication credentials are included via a header, and reads are broken down into small, atomic chunks.
+HTTP is designed to facilitate caching.

-Caching is an excellent solution for ensuring that data is served efficiently.
-By caching the API, the application running on the edge can maintain lower latency.
+In-memory data caching can be one of the most effective strategies to improve your overall application performance and to reduce your database costs.
+By caching reusable data among requests, We can ensure the application running on the edge is able to maintain lower latency.
 Every cache requires local storage and content needs to be loaded into memory cache memory.

 If the rate of change of the data is very high, then cache will become stale at the same rate.
 It is important to choose the appropriate cache invalidation strategies.
 Setting _Time-To-Live(TTL)_ is one common way of invalidation.

-We can add caching to return data from the local memory cache instead of querying the database to get the data every time we want to retrieve some data that users request.
-The good thing about caching is that users can get data faster.
-However, the data that users get may be outdated.
-This may also lead to issues when debugging in production environments when something goes wrong as we keep seeing old data.

-_Note:_ By default, API Gateway limits the steady-state request rate to `10000` requests per second (rps).
-It limits the burst (that is, the maximum bucket size) to `5000` requests across all APIs within an AWS account.
+With API Gateway caching, you can cache responses to any request, including POST, PUT and PATCH. _However, this is not enabled by default._

 ![API Best Practices: Highly Performant API Design](images/miztiik_api_caching_architecture_00.png)